IABTechLab/uid2docs/docs/sharing/sharing-security.md

    - The sender's system updates the recipient's access status to reflect this authorization, allowing the recipient to access the requested resources.

 6. Accounting:
    - During the session, the system logs all transactions and access details for future auditing and monitoring.
-This includes logging the initial authentication, authorization details, and any instances of human intervention.
+This includes logging the initial authentication, the authorization details, and any instances of human intervention.

-     The system also logs usage metrics such as access times, duration, and resource usage are also recorded to ensure compliance with the contract terms and for billing purposes if applicable.
+     The system also logs usage metrics such as access times, duration, and resource usage, to ensure compliance with the contract terms and for billing purposes if applicable.

 7. Feedback and Notification:
    - Upon completion of the authorization process, the recipient receives a notification about their access status.
 If access is granted, they are notified and can proceed.
 If access is denied, they receive an explanation or steps for further action.
 For example, the sharing receiver might get an email notification that the download is ready.